barryoneill/WolframCA/README.md

 *Wolfram Mathwold*'s page '[Elementary Cellular Automaton](http://mathworld.wolfram.com/ElementaryCellularAutomaton.html)'
 	has an excellent summary of the topic.

-The book '*Think Complexity*' is freely available as a PDF from [the publisher's bookpage](http://www.greenteapress.com/compmod/).
+The book *'Think Complexity'* is freely available as a PDF from [the publisher's bookpage](http://www.greenteapress.com/compmod/).

 ### Installation ###
 **[Version 1.4 of the app is available in the Play Store](https://play.google.com/store/apps/details?id=net.nologin.meep.ca)**,